roxrook/solar-system-opengl/README.md

 ##Features

-* Implement scheleton for drawing 3D object separately in update/draw routine.
+* Implemented skeleton for 3D objects separately in update/draw routine.
-* Simplify a lot of boilerplate code in raw OpenGL (push/pop matrix).
+* Simplified a lot of boilerplate code in raw OpenGL API (push/pop matrix).
 * Implemented load and display textures with helper methods, very easy to use.
 * Implemented light model.
 * Had a little bit of physics (gravity perhaps ^_^)
-* Smart movement for torpedo.
+* Implemented smart movement for torpedo.

 ##Screenshots